Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 11
-## 11] Delete all of the files in this challenge directory including all subdirectories and their contents.
+> Delete all of the files in this challenge directory including all subdirectories and their contents.

 ```
 rm -r * .*
 ```

+## level 12
-## 12] There are files in this challenge with different file extensions.
+> There are files in this challenge with different file extensions.
 Remove all files with the .doc extension recursively in the current working directory.

 ```
 rm -r **/*.doc